KQM-git/TCL/docs/evidence/characters/hydro/mona.md

 **Stagger resistant** - During a certain enemy's animation(s) state, the enemy is completely immune to stagger/poise damage.
 (Object shield enemies have a block animation state which is associated with stagger resistance.)
 For example, a Crackling axe Mitachurl has a stagger resistance animation window that extends for about 4 seconds.
 During this window, Mona's Illusory bubble will not pop.
 Once the animation ends, the enemy returns into an idle state, this then allows the enemy to take poise damage.
 Resulting in Mona's Illusory bubble also open to taking poise damage.

-**Elemental shields** - Enemies that apply an elemental shield, for example, Abyss Mages.
+**Elemental shields** - Enemies that apply an Elemental shield, for example, Abyss Mages.
 Mona's Illusory bubble will not pop while an enemy is in this state.
 Mona's Omen damage bonus on a shielded enemy can provide a small benefit for all party members shield damage.

-**Elemental/hyper armor** - An enemy's ability that infuses itself with an elemental/hyper armor.
+**Elemental/hyper armor** - An enemy's ability that infuses itself with an Elemental/hyper armor.
 Enemies within this state can take damage and Mona's Illusory bubble will not pop on-demand, it will only time out.

 Some enemies can possess more than one state.
 For example.
 Abyss Lector and Herald have one stagger resistant state and a Elemental shield state.